micromoon1997/ChessGame/README.md

 # ChessGame
-A simple chess game with GUI
+A two-player chess game with GUI